TimBurg/MA_thesis_markdown/source/07_theory.md

 However, it is still open at this time how the compliance depends on the structure of the part.
-This dependence is actually encoded in the Stiffness-tensor $c$ of the mechanical system that will be constructed from the phase field after this has been rigorously defined.
+This dependence is actually encoded in the Stiffness-tensor $c$ of the mechanical system that will be constructed from the phase field after this has been sufficiently defined.

 ### The phase-field description and regularization energy